-Below you'll find tips on how to know why your baby cries and how to help him in each situation.
+Below you’ll find tips on how to know why your baby is crying and how to help him or her in each situation.

 Short, sharp screams that won’t stop away until the baby is fed indicate hunger.
 The crying increases as the baby gets hungrier and hungrier.
 And the solution is – did you guess – food!

-You might have to try to calm your baby by hugging him before he can eat if he is very upset.
-The best thing is to avoid letting him get that hungry.
+If your baby is completely starving and very upset, you might have to try to calm your baby by hugging him or her before he or she can eat.
+The best thing is to avoid letting your baby get that hungry.

-Stomach painHe might pull his legs up towards his stomach.
+Your baby might pull the legs up towards his or her stomach.
 The stomach might feel a bit hard if you press it lightly.
-Try to help your baby burp by holding him upright or release gas by putting him down on his back and lightly press his thighs towards his stomach.
+Try to help your baby burp by holding him or her upright or release gas by putting her down on her back and lightly press her thighs towards her stomach.

 Many babies seem to feel better if held tummy down, resting on your forearm.
-Make sure that he can breathe!
+Make sure that he or she can breathe!
 You can pat his stomach lightly with your other hand.

 To prevent and mitigate stomach pain, baby massage is great.